 National Library of Scotland: Many maps, mainly of Scotland and the rest of the British Isles, including early Ordnance Survey maps. http://maps.nls.uk/index.html

 Peliagos Project: Medieval maps, atlases, charts and itineries, hosted by the British Library. https://data.bl.uk/pelagios/

 Perry-Castañeda Library Map Collection: Many maps, albeit of varying quality. http://www.lib.utexas.edu/maps/historical/

 Rumsey Collection: Very large, and generally very well digitized, collection of maps spanning the whole planet.
 Many maps downloadable and in public domain or Creative-Commons-licensed; but no way I can see of downloading geo-referenced ‘warped’ maps. http://www.davidrumsey.com/

 Wikimedia Commons: Many freely licensed maps. http://commons.wikimedia.org/wiki/Category:Maps Note

-Map Icons Collection: Fantastic collection of CC-BY-SA licensed icons. http://mapicons.nicolasmollet.com/
+Map Icons Collection: Fantastic collection of CC-BY-SA licensed icons.
+Now hosted by Mapmarker. https://mapicons.mapsmarker.com/

 Maki: More map icons, this set from Mapbox: https://www.mapbox.com/maki/